arthikk/Week-day_the_quick_way/README.md

 y=y%400

 But the key is, that if y were changed by a multiple of 400 this formula's result changes by an integer multiple of 497 which in turn is a multiple of 7, giving the same day of the week!
+Thus we apply the formula without it!

-This formula is based on the designation 0 mod 7 = Saturday, 1 mod 7 = Sunday, ...
+This formula is based on the designation

+0 mod 7 = Saturday
+1 mod 7 = Sunday
+...
 6 mod 7 = Friday